aniketkengar13/Smart-Crop-Protection-System/README.md

 - The **LCD display** shows the type of event detected for local monitoring.
 - The **laser diode** can be used as a tripwire sensor that activates upon breaking the beam, signaling an intrusion.

-This system provides an efficient, real-time solution for protecting crops from both human and animal threats without requiring continuous human surveillance.
-By integrating GSM communication, the system ensures that the farmer is alerted instantly, even if they are far from the field, thus minimizing crop damage.